What happens once the Glass is collected?

 Processed Clear Cullet

-The colour seperated cullet after processing
+The colour separated cullet after processing

 Recycled glass bottles used to make a stained glass window.